Adroiti/docs-for-code-review-tools/Detekt/MayBeConst.md

 ## Description

-This rule identifies and reports properties (`val`) that may be `const val` instead.
+Identifies and reports properties (`val`) that may be `const val` instead.
 Using `const val` can lead to better performance of the resulting bytecode as well as better interoperability with Java.

 Example of **incorrect** code: